rdz-oss/BattyBirdNET-Analyzer/README.md

 ![Samples per species ](./assets/Bavaria-256kHz-100.png?raw=true "Samples per species in Bavaria-256kHz-100 data set.")

-Currently, you can download the data [ here ](https://cloud.h2887844.stratoserver.net/s/Txpq4GyembeWDa3) (subject to change) using the password "BattyBirdNET-data".
+Currently, you can download the data [ here ](https://cloud.h2887844.stratoserver.net/s/Txpq4GyembeWDa3) (subject to change) using the password "BatNET-data".
 There are 1700 samples at 256kHz summing up to (compressed) 5.5 GB, uncompressed about 8.6 GB.

 ## Classifiers